-Denbury Resources Inc. DNR is expected to release first-quarter 2019 results on May 7, before the opening bell.
+Denbury Resources Inc. DNR is scheduled to release second-quarter 2019 results on Aug 7, before the opening bell.

+The company reported adjusted earnings of 10 cents per share in the last reported quarter, beating the Zacks Consensus Estimate of 8 cents on the back of higher commodity price realizations.
 The Plano, TX-based company has an impressive earnings surprise history.
-The company beat the Zacks Consensus Estimate in all the prior four quarters, with the average being 27.3%.
+It beat the Zacks Consensus Estimate in all the prior four quarters, with the average being 21.1%.

 Denbury Resources Inc. Price and EPS Surprise